 Below is an outline of how the University typically assigns fines, suspensions, and expulsions.
 These sanctions may be applied in addition to a package of developmental sanctions as described above.
 "NA" means that a fine, suspension, or expulsion is not typical in that circumstance although other sanctions may still apply.

 These are intended to be guidelines and are flexible given extenuating circumstances.
 Only violations that typically receive fines or result in suspension or expulsion are included in the chart below.
-Violations that are not listed here may still result in these outcomes if deemed appropriate based on the circumstances.
-A student's cumulative conduct record, the severity of the violations, compound violations, student cooperation, and other factors such as community impact, elevated BACs, and hospitalization due to substance use may be taken into account when deciding how to apply these guidelines.
+Violations not listed here may still result in these outcomes if deemed appropriate based on the circumstances.
+A student's cumulative disciplinary record, the severity of the violations, compound violations, student cooperation, and other factors such as community impact, elevated BACs, and hospitalization due to substance use may be considered when deciding how to apply these guidelines.

 It should be noted that some community standards encompass within their definition a broad range of behaviors that vary in severity.
 Behaviors on the lower end of the severity scale may receive a sanction that is less severe than what is listed in these guidelines while behaviors on the high end of the severity scale may receive a sanction that is more severe than what is listed in these guidelines.

 |Failure to Complete Sanctions||$25 Fine||$50 Fine||